 The Nordic Museum (Nordiska Museet) houses the largest exhibition of Swedish cultural history.
 There are innumerable exhibits from different ethnic groups, some of which date back to the 16th century.

-Things to do in Stockholm: Theme park Gröna Lund
+Have fun in Theme park Gröna Lund

 A museum is too boring?
 How about a theme park?
 Big and small get their money’s worth in Gröna Lund.
 Exciting attractions with promising names like “Insane”, “Twister” or the steel roller coaster “Kvasten” (= the broom) are waiting for you!